Sterling supported by improving UK data, early rate hike bets intact

 Carney earlier this month issued "forward guidance" on monetary policy, saying interest rates would stay at a record low 0.5 percent until unemployment fell to 7 percent - something he said could take three years.

-However, in light of the strong domestic data, investors are not convinced it would take that long and expect the Bank may have to hike rates much earlier than it has flagged.
+However, in light of the strong domestic data, investors are not convinced it would take that long and expect the BoE may have to hike rates much earlier than it has flagged.

 Sterling overnight interbank average rates were still pricing in the chance of a first rate rise in around two years' time, unchanged from Wednesday, before Carney's much-anticipated speech.